MechWarriorOnline/issue-tracker/README.md

 2. To indicate to PGI, via the number of upvotes, the community's desire for how to prioritize bug fixes.
 3. To collect very specific __*small-to-medium QoL (Quality of Life) enhancements/features*__ in a central and organized way.
 This is intended to be distinct from the existing subreddits and forum which tend towards larger, flashier, or controversial features - and all of the complaining that goes with it.
     * By "Quality of Life" I mean one of two things:
-      1. Small annoyances in the UI/UX (User Interface/User Experience) that annoy you every time you encounter it.
+      1. Minor annoyances in the UI/UX (User Interface/User Experience) that annoy you every time you encounter it.
-      2. Small potential changes that most users don't know they want, but upon seeing it might say, "How did I live without this?!"
+      2. Minor potential changes that most users don't know they want, but upon seeing it might say, "Ohhhh, that's so much better!" or "How did I live without this?!"

-      * A decent metric is: "Would this take PGI devs just a few days?"... as compared to, for example, the New Skill Tree which has been in the works for a very long time.
+    * A decent metric for "small-to-medium" is: "Would this take PGI devs just a few days (1 week max) to implement?"... as compared to, for example, the New Skill Tree which has been in the works for a very long time.
-4. To indicate to PGI, via the number of upvotes, the community's desire for how to prioritize QoL enhancements/features.
+4. To indicate to PGI, via the number of upvotes, the community's desire for how to prioritize enhancements and features.

 ---